 In other words, the Bankruptcy Code affords creditors an opportunity to recoup the time-value for the lost use of the debtor’s assets.

-Significantly, the term “legal rate” is undefined in both the Bankruptcy Code and its legislative history.
+Significantly, the “legal rate” is undefined by the Bankruptcy Code and its legislative history.
 Accordingly, the courts have been forced to supply meaning to this nebulous term.
-Fortunately, they were not writing on a blank slate—analogous provisions contained elsewhere in the United States Code provided valuable guidance.
+Fortunately, the judiciary was not writing on a blank slate—analogous provisions contained elsewhere in the US Code provided valuable guidance.

 Practically speaking, a majority of courts embrace the statutory post-judgment interest rate contained in 28 U.S.C. § 1961(a) as supplying the “legal rate” for post-petition interest.2 But, it is not the sole rule; there are other arguments to be offered.

 During periods of low inflation and low interest rates, the federal statutory interest rate is a relative pittance.
 To put things in context, the 1-year Treasury rate last topped 3% more than a decade ago.
-According to the latest available data, the average 1-year rate recently only climbed over 2% in January of 2018 and are less than 1% as of March 2021 (having dipped at the start of the COVID-19 pandemic in March of 2020), which, from the vantage point of a creditor, is likely to be insufficient.
+According to the latest available data, the average 1-year rate recently only climbed over 2% around January of 2019 while currently increasing after having dropped precipitously at the start of the COVID-19 pandemic in March of 2020.
+As of February 2022, it barely exceeds 1%.
+From the vantage point of a creditor, this is likely to be insufficient.

 Against this backdrop, economic incentive exists for an unsecured creditor to advance alternative definitions for “legal rate” if by so doing they can obtain a return greater than the federal post-judgment rate.

-To effect this outcome, unsecured creditors have sought to rely upon a minority of courts that have read the term “legal rate” to incorporate the pertinent contractual rate of interest that would otherwise have governed the relationship between the debtor and its creditor3 Indeed, this may even translate to interest being calculated at a contractual default rate.
+To effect this outcome, unsecured creditors have relied upon a minority of courts that have read the term “legal rate” to incorporate the pertinent contractual rate of interest that would otherwise have governed the relationship between the debtor and its creditor3 Indeed, this may even translate to interest being calculated at a contractual default rate.

 As one court explained, “When a debtor is solvent, then, the presumption is that a bankruptcy court’s role is merely to enforce the contractual rights of the parties, and the role that equitable principles play in the allocation of competing interest is significantly reduced.”4 Yet, even under this rationale, in those instances in which the pertinent contract lacked an interest rate, the parties must look to Section 1961 and the Federal Reserve for the applicable rate.